2015 FIFA corruption case: FIFA sponsors

 In October 2015, four major FIFA sponsors, Coca-Cola, McDonald's, Visa and Budweiser, called for Blatter to stand down immediately as FIFA president.

+Corporate consequences

+The FIFA corruption scandal had significant long-term impacts on Mediapro beyond the immediate legal penalties.
+The scandal contributed to the company's failed €814 million contract with French Ligue 1 in 2020, forcing Mediapro to pay €100 million in penalties and resulting in the shutdown of its Téléfoot channel.
+Parent company Imagina Media implemented enhanced compliance programs, terminated all implicated executives, and hired new management for US operations following the 2018 guilty plea.
+As of 2024, Gerard Romy remains wanted as a fugitive by US authorities.

 Interpol

 On 12 June 2015, an international law enforcement agency Interpol announced it was suspending a 20 million euro donation by FIFA to fund an anti-gambling and match-fixing program.
 Four million euros were spent in the first two years on prevention and education and another 1.5 million euros was set to be spent in the remaining eight years.

 An Interpol spokesman said, "The agreement with FIFA includes a clause which states that 'the Funding Party declares notably that its activities are compatible with the principles, aims and activities of Interpol'.
 All external partners, whether public or private, must share the fundamental values and principles of the organisation, as well as the wider law enforcement community."

 FIFA said it was disappointed by the decision.

 The donation for the 10-year Integrity in Sport program was originally accepted in 2011 by former Interpol Secretary-General Ronald Noble.